pingcap/docs/.github/ISSUE_TEMPLATE/change-request.md

 1. Describe what you find is inappropriate or missing in the existing docs.

 2. Describe your suggestion or addition.

-3. Provide some reference materials (documents, websites, and so on) if you could.
+3. Provide some reference materials (such as documents and websites) if you could.